Wondering what the difference is between 4K and UHD? You're not alone.

 When searching for the best 4K TVs out there, you may come across various displays describing themselves as 4K UHD.

-Buying a TV in 2021 is no easy task.
+Buying a TV is no easy task.
 You'll need to consider if you want a 120Hz TV, an HDMI 2.1-compatible display, and whether you want QLED or OLED.
 Throw in lots of marketing buzzwords, and you might end up with a sub-par TV.

 So, we're here to clear up the difference between 4K and UHD.